Peptides vs. Exosomes: Understanding the Current Scientific Evidence and Key Differences

 Exosomes = full system update

-Exosomes act as biological “data carriers”, influencing multiple pathways at once and guiding the body toward repair and regeneration.
+Exosomes act as biological “data carriers”, influencing multiple pathways at once and guiding the body toward normal biological signalling processes.

 How They Work — The Core Difference